Tahirid Sultanate

+History

-Founding of dynasty
+Founding of the dynasty and Empire

-The Tahirids claimed to be descendants of the Umayyad caliph Umar ibn Abd al-Aziz ibn Marwan, but this is not confirmed.
+The dynasty is named after Ṭahir ibn Ma'uḍa, the father of its first two rulers.
+The Tahirids were Yemeni magnates who originated from the area of Juban and al-Miqranah, about 80 km south of Rada'a.
+They claimed to be descendants of the Umayyad caliph Umar ibn Abd al-Aziz ibn Marwan, but this is not confirmed.
 According to Selma al-Radi, they were more likely a from a local clan from the Dharahin branch of the Himyar tribe.

-They were Yemeni magnates who originated from the area of Juban and al-Miqranah, about 80 km south of Rada'a.
-They were trustees of the sultans of the Rasulid Dynasty (1229–1454) and were frequently called in to quell rebellions towards the close of the dynasty.
+The Tahirids were trustees of the sultans of the Rasulid dynasty (1229–1454) and were frequently called in to quell rebellions towards the close of the dynasty.
 A daughter of the clan was married to a son of the sultan an-Nasir Ahmad.
 After the death of the latter in 1424 a period of upheavals and dynastic instability plagued Yemen.
-The Rasulid dynastic collapse gave the Tahir clan a chance to gain power.
+The Rasulid dynastic collapse gave the Tahirid clan a chance to gain power.
 Lahij, north of Aden, was taken over by them in 1443, and in 1454, the important port of Aden was swiftly taken by the brothers Amir and Ali bin Tahir and thereby detached from the Rasulids.
 The last sultan, al-Mas'ud Abu al-Qasim, gave up any hope of maintaining his throne and withdrew to Mecca in the same year.
 The eldest of the brothers, Amir bin Tahir, took the titles sultan and king (malik) with the regnal name Salah ad-Din al-Malik az-Zafir Amir (r.
 1454–1460).

 The sultans used to spend the summers in Juban and al-Miqranah, with good access to the southern highlands, using Zabid in the lowland as their winter capital.
 In that way, Zabid regained the position as one of the centres of learning and culture in the Arab world.
 Economically, the city nevertheless seems to have declined by the late 15th century.